I tried the Hatch Restore 2 sleep machine and its gentle sunrise alarm made me enjoy waking up | CNN Underscored

 The original Hatch Restore earned rave reviews from CNN Underscored, as well as handily winning as our upgrade pick for best white noise machine.
 The Restore 2 follows its lead, but with an even more aesthetically pleasing design.

-TL;DR: The Restore 2 has buttons instead of tap controls, a more personalized clock face and comes in three attractive colors.
+TL;DR: The Restore 2 has buttons instead of tap controls, a more personalized clock face and three attractive colors.

 What we didn’t like about it